bclark86/bobblehead-promo/README.md

 Science](http://www.informit.com/promotions/modeling-techniques-in-predictive-analytics-with-python-141177)
 book by Thomas Miller.

-For fun, bootstrap regression for the NY Mets and addition teams is available in the Rmarkdown file.
+For fun, bootstrap regression for the NY Mets and scaled to additional teams has been added to the end.
 Only the LA Dodgers show a measurable impact for bobbleheads when controlling for day of week, month, and daytime of the game.